casa-moon/chatgpt-client/README.md

 - **Processed Files**: Files processed by the application, such as converted or extracted files, are stored in `~/.chatgpt-client/files`.

 - **Temporary Data**: Used for intermediate processing steps, temporary data is stored in `~/.chatgpt-client/temp` and is managed automatically by the application.

+## Known Issues

+- Image processing is not fully implemented for non-OpenAI models
+- Error handling is extremely limited

 ## Contributing